huguei/rrserial/README.md

 ZONEVERSION is a new DNS extension (EDNS option) for retrieving, along with a DNS answer, a token with the zone version that corresponds with the answer.
-There could be several meanings for "the version of a zone", one of it being "the SOA serial number", which is the initial defined as SOA-SERIAL.
+There could be several meanings for "the version of a zone", one of it being "the SOA serial number", which is initially defined as SOA-SERIAL.

 This extension allows for new meanings of "the version of a zone"